TheAlpha16/Writeups/Try Hack Me/Gallery/Gallery.md

 ```

 To enumerate the machine I have used [linpeas](https://linpeas.sh)

-Here there is an interesting result
+Here is an interesting result

 <img src="./images/linpeas.png" width="500">